adrianschlatter/threadlib/README.rst

   - choose the $fn you need to fit the rest of your design
   - let threadlib tell you the thread specs so you can do with them what *you* want
 - extensible: Add your own threads
-- tried and tested in the real world: Um no, not yet.
-But with your help, it will soon be.
+- tried and tested in the real world: Well, partly.
+Given the sheer number of threads, this is only possible with *your* help!
+Any feedback regarding working (or not working) threadlib-threads is appreciated.

 Installation